Obony/Obony/README.md

 ### Hi there 👋

-- 🌱 I’m currently learning Full Stack Software Engineering at Holberton School, in collaboratin with ALX Africa.
+- 🌱 I’m currently learning C programming.
 - 👯 I’m looking to collaborate on open source projects.
 - 📫 How to reach me:
 - Twitter: https://twitter.com/faithnyabz